openthread/openthread/src/cli/README.md

 ### trel

-Indicate whether TREL radio operation is enabled or not.
+Indicate whether TREL radio operation is currently enabled or not.

 `OPENTHREAD_CONFIG_RADIO_LINK_TREL_ENABLE` is required for all `trel` sub-commands.

+Note that TREL is enabled by default if `OPENTHREAD_CONFIG_RADIO_LINK_TREL_ENABLE` is enabled.

 ```bash
 > trel